Office of the Provost

-The Provost’s Office is responsible for ensuring the quality of the learning and living programs.
+The Office of the Executive Vice President and Provost is responsible for ensuring the quality of the learning and living programs.
 The Provost/VPAA provides leadership and vision for the academic and student life divisions of the University.
 The Provost works closely with the President in articulating a vision for the University, in strategic planning, long-range financial planning, and in recommending major policy decisions to the Board of Trustees.

 As the Chief Academic Officer of the University, the Provost is responsible for providing leadership for all academic programs, the University’s libraries, centers and institutes; academic planning, policy, curriculum, faculty hiring and development, student learning assessment and accountability; providing the President with recommendations on faculty promotions and tenure; building espirit de corps between the administration and faculty, enhancing faculty development, providing leadership and resources to support research and curricular development, and insuring an effective pre-tenure and post-tenure faculty review system.